scriptacus/ALS-Refactored/README.md

 1. Clone the repository to your project's `Plugins` folder, or download the latest release and extract it to your project's `Plugins` folder.
 2. Recompile your project.

+## Quick Start (Custom Gravity)

+1. Copy of `BP_Als_Character` and reparent it to `AlsGravityCharacterExample`.
+2. Copy of `BP_Als_PlayerController` and reparent it to `AlsGravityControllerExample`.
+3. Copy of `BP_Als_GameMode` point *Default Pawn Class* and *Player Controller Class* at the new classes.

+When you call `SetGravityDirection` on your character's `CharacterMovementComponent` the character, camera, and controls should all orient correctly to the new gravity direction.

 ## Known Issues & Discussion